4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Atvert.png" width ="48">

->Atvert is a 2-channel attenuverter.
-It lets you scale or invert two input signals using two knobs.
-If no input is connected, it uses a default -5v/+5V offset.
+Atvert is a 2-channel attenuverter that lets you scale or invert two input signals using two knobs.
+If no input is connected to a channel, it uses a +5V offset for the input (the resulting output will be -5V to +5V).

 ### Controls